 - a) Diabetes is a disorder of carbohydrate metabolism that requires immediate changes in lifestyle.
-People who have diabetes for many years can develop long-term microvascular complications, including retinopathy, nephropathy and neuropathy as well as macrovascular complications of cardiovascular disease. - b) Diabetes that complicates pregnancy is becoming more common worldwide.
-Up to 5% of the approximately 700,000 women who give birth in England and Wales each year have pre-existing or gestational diabetes. - c) Less than 1% of pregnant women have pre-existing diabetes.
+In its chronic forms, diabetes is associated with major long-term complications, such as microvascular (for example, neuropathy, nephropathy and retinopathy) and macrovascular disease. - b) Diabetes that complicates pregnancy is becoming more common worldwide.
+Up to 5% of the approximately 700,000 women who give birth in England and Wales each year have diabetes.

+- c) Less than 1% of women have pre-existing diabetes.
 Within this 1%, around 75% have type 1 diabetes, 25% have type 2 diabetes and a small number have secondary diabetes (for example, cystic fibrosis-related or monogenic diabetes).
-The proportion of women with type 1 or type 2 diabetes varies depending on the ethnic origins of the population.
-The duration of diabetes before conception also varies but is increasing because the average age of onset of type 1 diabetes is declining and more women are developing type 2 diabetes at an earlier age.
-This is important because duration of diabetes is one of the strongest factors associated with microvascular complications and it is, therefore, more likely that women with diabetes will enter

-- pregnancy with established retinopathy, nephropathy and neuropathy. - d) In the UK, at least 4% of women have gestational diabetes but this figure will vary greatly depending on the local population.
+The proportion of women with type 1 or type 2 diabetes varies depending upon the ethnic origins of the population.
+The duration of diabetes prior to conception also varies but is increasing because the average age of onset of type 1 diabetes is declining and more women are developing type 2 diabetes at an earlier age.
+This is important because duration of diabetes is one of the strongest factors associated with micro-vascular complications and therefore it is more likely that women will present with established retinopathy, nephropathy and neuropathy. - d) Gestational diabetes is defined as 'any degree of glucose intolerance with onset or first recognition during pregnancy'.
+This includes women whose glucose tolerance returns to normal after pregnancy and those who persist with glucose intolerance and may later be diagnosed with type 2 diabetes.
+The latter group, as much as 20% of the total, includes individuals who had unrecognised type 2 diabetes prior to pregnancy. - e) In the UK, at least 5% of women have gestational diabetes but this figure will vary greatly depending upon the local population.
 The incidence of gestational diabetes is increasing due to higher rates of obesity in the general population and more pregnancies in older women.
-Most of the risks of gestational diabetes occur in the second half of pregnancy because the majority of women affected are normoglycaemic at the time of conception. - e) Gestational diabetes is defined as any degree of glucose intolerance that is detected for the first time during pregnancy.
-This includes women whose glucose intolerance resolves after pregnancy and up to 20% whose glucose intolerance persists, including women who had undiagnosed pre-existing type 2 diabetes (or in small numbers, type 1 diabetes) before pregnancy.
-Women with gestational diabetes are at increased risk of developing type 2 diabetes in the future. - f) Maternal risks of pre-existing diabetes include recurrent hypoglycaemia, progression of retinopathy, nephropathy, increased incidence of pre-eclampsia (especially in women with microvascular disease) and operative delivery. - g) Fetal risks of pre-existing maternal diabetes include structural congenital abnormality, pathological fetal growth (macrosomia) and 'unexplained' fetal death.
-Neonatal complications include premature delivery, respiratory distress syndrome, transient tachypnoea, birth trauma, hypoglycaemia, hypomagnesaemia, hypocalcaemia, polycythaemia and neonatal death.
+Most of the risks of gestational diabetes occur in the second half of pregnancy because the majority of women affected are normoglycaemic at the time of conception. - f) Maternal risks of pre-existing diabetes include recurrent hypoglycaemia, progression of retinopathy, nephropathy, and increased incidence of pre-eclampsia (especially in women with micro-vascular disease) and operative delivery.

+g) Fetal risks of pre-existing maternal diabetes include structural congenital abnormality, pathological fetal growth (macrosomia) and 'unexplained' fetal death.
+Neonatal complications include premature delivery, respiratory distress syndrome, transient tachypnoea, birth trauma, hypoglycaemia, hypomagnesaemia, hypocalcaemia and polycythaemia.